Email list-building is everything to your online business.

 We created a lead magnet and sent it out to our email list.

-Said lead magnet (“How to Write Social Media Posts”) was born because it was a “hot topic” I discovered from our Twitter chat (EW #ContentWritingChat) and questions I was getting about my course.
+Said lead magnet (“How to Write Social Media Posts”) was born because it was a “hot topic” I discovered from our Twitter chat (EW #ContentWritingChat).
 I knew it was a useful subject our readers would value.
 But, some of them just weren’t seeing it.

 So, after the first try, we decided to re-engage our list.
 We put the lead magnet up on our site, then told our email subscribers (again).